Loading Events

 Join us for a conversation where Garrison Institute Co-founder Jonathan F.P.
 Rose will speak with Kate Raworth, Leonora Grcheva, and Erinch Sahan of Doughnut Economics Action Lab.
 In this thought-provoking discussion, we’ll explore Doughnut Economics, which asks the question, “What is the goal of economics?” and answers it with a purpose: “Social and ecological wellbeing rather than growth or many other economic indicators that we pay too much attention to.”

-We will begin with Kate describing the basic idea of Doughnut Economics, and then hear how Leonora, who leads the Doughnut Economic Action Lab (DEAL), is working with many cities to implement these ideas, and some of the exciting examples.
+We will begin with Kate describing the basic idea of Doughnut Economics, and then hear how Leonora, who leads the work with city and municipal governments at Doughnut Economic Action Lab (DEAL), is working with many cities to implement these ideas, and some of the exciting examples.
 Erinch will then describe how Doughnut Economics is being applied to businesses.

 This fascinating discussion will be rich with ideas about how to improve the quality of life for all of life, and their application– a wonderful example of the “Timeless Wisdom, Timely Action” that underlies all of the Garrison Institute’s work.